saptarshichakrabarti/saptarshichakrabarti/README.md

 ### Hi there 👋

+My GitHub has two primary uses:
+- My private repositories are codes I cannot tell you about as they are most likely:
+  - part of confidential projects that I have undertaken either as a freelancer or my reseacrch projects which are still in progress
+  - are coursework codes that I do not want to get flagged for self-plagiarism
+- My public repositories are showcases for potential employers/professors who would like have me on their research team
 <!--
 **saptarshichakrabarti/saptarshichakrabarti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.